CesarCaramazana/DQN_COMPANION_kitchen/README.md

 ```
 ./DQN.py
 ```
-Basic implementation of a FCNN, with only one hidden layer, as well as the Replay Memory.
+Basic implementation of the DQN with a Mid-level fusion strategy, as well as the Replay Memory.

-The number of input neurons depends on the size of the STATE SPACE.
-For example, if we considered the state to be defined as the vector of probabilities of *Next Atomic Action*, we would have as many neurons in the input layer as the number of atomic actions.

-The number of output neurons is the same as the number of actions from the robot action repertoire (or ACTION SPACE).
-The network approximates que Q value for each possible action.

 ![DQN FCNN](https://github.com/CesarCaramazana/DQN_COMPANION_kitchen/blob/main/images/DQN_FCNN.PNG?raw=True)